RBMHTechnology/eventuate/src/sphinx/architecture.rst

    Three replicated event logs.
 Log X (blue) is replicated across locations 1, 2 and 3.
 Log Y (red) is replicated across locations 1 and 2 and log Z (green) is replicated across locations 1 and 3.

-Event storage backends at individual locations are pluggable (see also :ref:`current-limitations`).
+Event storage backends at individual locations are pluggable.
 A location that requires stronger durability guarantees should use a storage backend that synchronously replicates events within that location (like the :ref:`cassandra-storage-backend`), others may want to use a more lightweight, non-replicated storage backend in case of weaker durability requirements (like the :ref:`leveldb-storage-backend`).
+Applications can also integrate :ref:`custom-storage-backends` into Eventuate by implementing a storage provider interface.

 Event replication across locations is reliable.
 Should there be a network partition or a location crash, replication automatically resumes when the partition heals or the crashed location recovers.
 Built-in failure detectors inform applications about (un)availability of peer locations.